-DP requirements: All tests/assignments/essays/projects/tutorial attendance/submissions to be completed for DP purposes (details will be provided in the course documentation).
-If your year mark is below 40% you will not be permitted to write the final examination

-Assessment: Coursework: 60%; Exam: 40%.
-The course documentation will detail the breakdown for assessment weightings and variation for exemptions and absences.
-Note: The ECO1011F supplementary/deferred exam will be scheduled during the last week of the mid-year vacation.
+DP requirements: All tests/assignments/essays/projects/tutorial attendandance/submissions to be completed for DP purposes (details will be provided in the course documentation).
+If your yearmark is below 40% you will not be permitted to write the final examination.
+Note: The ECO1009S supplementary/deferred exam will be scheduled during the last week of the mid-year vacation.
 If students do not write this exam they will be marked as AB and will have to retake the course.
-The ECO1011S supplementary/deferred exam will be scheduled during January of the following year.
-If students do not write this exam, they will be marked as AB and will have to retake the course.